Revised October 2014

 There are more than 37,000 hotel rooms available in the New Orleans metropolitan area, including small boutique treasures in the French Quarter, charming bed and breakfast properties, major downtown hotel towers and more.

-According to Tom Fitzmorris and www.nomenu.com, there are 1,400 restaurants open in New Orleans today, a new city record!
+According to Tom Fitzmorris and www.nomenu.com, there are more than 1,400 restaurants open in New Orleans today, a new city record!
 In New Orleans, at breakfast we discuss lunch and at lunch we discuss what's for dinner.
 We are a city that loves to eat and appreciates food.
 From fine-dining to $7 po-boys, our food is both unique and affordable.
-Check out a few of our 1,400 restaurants, where you will often times find world-renowned chefs cooking in the kitchen.
-Our city is home to internationally recognized culinary heros, who are encouraged by locals and visitors alike to experiment in the kitchen and serve up some of the world's most unique and creative dishes that are always seasoned to perfection.
+Check out a few of our restaurants, where you will often times find world-renowned chefs cooking in the kitchen.
+Our city is home to internationally recognized culinary heroes, who are encouraged by locals and visitors alike to experiment in the kitchen and serve up some of the world's most unique and creative dishes that are always seasoned to perfection.
+Visit www.neworleanscvb.com for more information.

 New Orleans shopping--from the French Quarter to Magazine Street--offers an array of retail choices.
-Options include The Shops at Canal Place, Saks Fifth Avenue, The Riverwalk, Jax Brewery, as well as hundreds of boutiques, art galleries and antique stores throughout the city.
+Options include The Shops at Canal Place, Saks Fifth Avenue, Jax Brewery, as well as hundreds of boutiques, art galleries and antique stores throughout the city.
+New to the shopping scene is The Outlet Collection at Riverwalk, the frist outlet shopping center in a downtown area, with stores such as Neiman Marcus Last Call, Kenneth Cole, Coach and more.
 Tax-free shopping offers international visitors even more reasons to experience New Orleans.
 For more information on Louisiana tax-free shopping, please visit http://www.louisianataxfree.com/

 New Orleans' line-up of sporting events and sports venues are sure to live up to every fan's expectations.
 The city is home to several sports teams showcasing premier events in football, basketball, baseball and soccer including the Saints, Hornets, Zephyrs and the Jesters.
 The state of Louisiana, known as the "Sportsman's Paradise," is also renowned for its fishing and hunting hot spots.